maybe-dragon/arma3-texture-swap/README.md

 ## Installation

 The included showcase adds a support module to trigger the functionality, but that is not necessary.
-You could call `[player] call F85_TextureSwap_showVehicleSubMenu` from any user interaction.
+You could call `F85_TextureSwap_showVehicleMenu` from any user interaction.

 However, currently the script expects the player to sit inside of the vehicle which he wants to change.